KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 They found an active approach to inclusion to be more effective than a passive one.
 People will be more likely to participate if you reach out to them directly.

-They focused on high-touch, quality communication, retention.
+They focused on high-touch, quality communication, and retention.
 They supported people with kindness and worked around their lives.

 Dawn and Rachell clarified that Djangonaut Space is not just for underrepresented people, but the goal is to make everyone comfortable.
 That inclusivity will benefit the entire group.